LemmyNet/lemmy-ansible/README.md

 - Run `git pull`
 - Check out the [Lemmy Releases Changelog](https://github.com/LemmyNet/lemmy/blob/main/RELEASES.md) to see if there are any config changes with the releases since your last.
-- When upgrading from older versions these playbooks, you will need to do the following:
+- When upgrading from older versions of these playbooks, you will need to do the following:
    * Rename `inventory/host_vars/{{ domain }}/passwords/postgres` file to `inventory/host_vars/{{ domain }}/passwords/postgres.psk`
    * Copy the `examples/vars.yml` file to `inventory/host_vars/{{ domain }}/vars.yml`
 - Run `ansible-playbook -i inventory/hosts lemmy.yml --become`